otvam/pypeec/paper.md

 An open-source implementation ("FFT-PEEC") of the FFT-accelerated PEEC method already exists [@peec_code; @nlie_code].
 However, this code can only handle magnetic materials for static simulations (and not in the frequency domain).
-Moreover, depending on the considered quasi-static problem (e.g. geometries with multiple conductors), the source code requires some adaptations.
-The open-source tools "VoxHenry" and "MARIE" are also used FFT-accelerated methods but are specialized for full-wave solutions without magnetic materials [@vox_code; @marie_code].
+Moreover, depending on the considered quasi-static problem (e.g., geometries with multiple conductors), the source code requires some adaptations.
+The open-source tools "VoxHenry" and "MARIE" are also using FFT-accelerated methods, but are specialized for full-wave solutions without magnetic materials [@vox_code; @marie_code].
 Finally, it should be noted that all the aforementioned implementations depend on proprietary programming languages and